dart-lang/samples/null_safety/calculate_lix/README.md

   1. Select 'Open Dart Settings' in the top banner.

   1. Select both 'Enable Dart support' checkmarks at the top and bottom of the dialog.

-  1. Under Dart SDK specify the path to the Dart preview SDK (`2.12.0-xxx.0.beta`, where `xxx` is the latest version available).
+  1. Under Dart SDK specify the path to the Dart preview SDK (`2.12.0`, or the latest version available).
 Click OK.

   1. Select Run > Run and the project should run and print a message in the Run pane.